Custom Fields

 ```

-If you need an entire script to relaunch in the native environment, use the following wrapper:
+If an entire PowerShell script needs to relaunch itself from a 32-bit PowerShell process into 64-bit PowerShell, use the following wrapper:

 ```powershell